parallax background

 This research provides transgenerational insights into memory practices and experiences of Jewish exile in Sosúa in the Dominican Republic.
 Between 1939 and 1945, numerous Jews found refuge from the Nazi regime in the small town in the north of the island of Hispaniola.
 While almost all countries closed their borders to persecuted Jews from Germany and Austria, a settlement project was established in the dictatorially governed island state.
 Until today, descendants of the settlers remember and share their family stories in many ways.
 Based on transgenerational memory work, the project aims to reconstruct how descendants remember the family experience of exile and if and how the (remembered) past shapes and influences their present lives.

-This postdoc project is in progress and funded by the FWF-Firnberg Program from 2021 to 2025.
+This postdoc project is completed and was funded by the FWF-Firnberg Program from 2021 to 2026.
+A book presenting the research findings is currently in preparation with the publishing house Neofelis.

 CONTESTED RIGHT TO STAY